How to Handle Rejection In Sales: Overcoming Your Fear of Rejection

 Overcoming the crippling fear of rejection is one of the toughest things for salespeople to do.
-Since I coach financial advisors, I'm intimately familar with the tehnically-savvy advisor who knows everything about his or her area of expertise, but just can't get the sales part right.
+Since I coach financial advisors, I'm intimately familiar with the tachnically-savvy advisor who knows everything about his or her area of expertise but just can't get the sales part right.
 If you are a financial advisor who is struggling with sales, check out 37 Sales Tips for Financial Advisors.
-It comes in both an e-Book and audiobook format.

 Here are two of the biggest reasons why financial advisors fail at marketing their services.